Click "Play" to Listed the Article

 Why Rat Holes and Burrows Are Dangerous

 You may choose to ignore these burrows and holes especially if you haven’t physically seen the rats.
-Keep in mind that rats are mostly nocturnal and like to keep away from human activity if they can.
+Keep in mind that rats are mostly nocturnal and like to keep away from a human activity if they can.

 For one, these exposed holes and burrows are letting other rodents into your house.
 Even if you are successful in eliminating the rats, pheromones left behind in the nest attract other rodents.
 These new invaders aren’t limited to just rats and may include birds, skunks, raccoons and squirrels among others.
 The exposed holes allow other rodents free reign into your home and property where the larger rodents only need to expand the existing holes to slide through.

 These holes and burrows also expose wiring and plumbing.
 Rats gnaw incessantly to keep their teeth trim and sharp making wires and plumbing easy targets.
-You can expect electrical and plumbing issues in no time including leakages, shorts and even fires.
+You can expect electrical and plumbing issues in no time including leakages, shorts, and even fires.

 Rat holes are unsightly and relatively easy to spot.
 These lower your home’s curb appeal and alert neighbours and passers-by that you have a rat problem.
 Rats are associated with filth (although rats can invade even clean and meticulous homes) which is not a reputation you want.
 Attempting to sell your home without taking care of these first is out of the question.